UK court backs Meghan in dispute over privacy with publisher

-LONDON (AP) — The Duchess of Sussex on Thursday won the latest stage in her long-running privacy lawsuit against a British newspaper publisher over its publication of parts of a letter she wrote to her estranged father.
+LONDON (AP) — The Duchess of Sussex won the latest stage in her privacy lawsuit against a British newspaper on Thursday, when three senior judges ruled its publisher breached her privacy by reproducing parts of a letter she wrote to her estranged father.

+The duchess formally known as American actress Meghan Markle said the Court of Appeal ruling was a victory of “right versus wrong."
+She issued a call to “reshape a tabloid industry” that has long been the bane of both celebrities and British royals.

+Losing claimant Associated Newspapers said it was considering an appeal to the U.K. Supreme Court.

-The Court of Appeal in London upheld a High Court ruling that the publisher of The Mail on Sunday and MailOnline website unlawfully breached the former Meghan Markle's privacy by reproducing a large chunk of the handwritten letter she sent her father, Thomas Markle, after she married Prince Harry in 2018.
+Britain's High Court ruled in February that the publisher of The Mail on Sunday and MailOnline website unlawfully breached Meghan's privacy with five articles that reproduced a large chunk of a handwritten letter she sent her father, Thomas Markle, after she married Prince Harry in 2018.

-Associated Newspapers challenged the decision at the Court of Appeal, which held a hearing last month.
-Dismissing the appeal, senior judge Geoffrey Vos told the court Thursday that “the Duchess had a reasonable expectation of privacy in the contents of the letter.
+The publisher appealed, and a hearing was held last month.
+Dismissing the appeal, senior appeals judge Geoffrey Vos said Thursday that “the Duchess had a reasonable expectation of privacy in the contents of the letter.
 Those contents were personal, private and not matters of legitimate public interest."

-The publisher said it was “very disappointed” and was considering an appeal to the U.K. Supreme Court.

-In a statement, Meghan, 40, condemned the publisher for treating the lawsuit as “a game with no rules" and said the ruling was “a victory not just for me, but for anyone who has ever felt scared to stand up for what’s right.”
+In a statement, Meghan, 40, said the ruling was “a victory not just for me, but for anyone who has ever felt scared to stand up for what’s right.”

 “What matters most is that we are now collectively brave enough to reshape a tabloid industry that conditions people to be cruel, and profits from the lies and pain that they create," she said.

-Associated Newspapers published about half of the letter in five articles in August 2018.
-Their lawyers disputed Meghan’s claim that she didn't intend the letter to be seen by anyone but her father.
+Associated Newspaper' lawyers disputed Meghan’s claim that she didn't intend the letter to be seen by anyone but her father.

 They said correspondence between Meghan and her then-communications secretary, Jason Knauf, showed the duchess suspected her father might leak the letter to journalists and wrote it with that in mind.